What is equity release & how does it work?

 If you’re not keen to release the equity from your home, there are alternatives to aid in unlocking a stress-free retirement.
 While these may take a little work, they could end up highly profitable in the long run.

 Perhaps consider downsizing and pocketing the balance, renting out a room, or even investing in a business?
-We recommend that you get in touch with a financial adviser who can guide you on your retirement journey.
+We recommend that you contact a financial adviser who can guide you on your retirement journey.

 While financial advice can be costly, it will only provide benefits for you and your family in the long run!